 SONAD FOR CAMPUS LIFE

-Several questionnaires were used for providing the feedback to the lecturer.
+Several questionnaires were used for providing feedback to the dinner organizers.

-SONAD is being test-implemented at the campus of the Stony Brook State University of New York.
-The testing program was a part of the MBA course Innovations in Technologies at the SBU College of Business.
+SONAD is currently being tested on the campus of Stony Brook State University, New York.
+The testing program is a part of MBA course 511, Innovations in Technologies, offered by the SBU College of Business.
 Several projects implemented by the MBA student project teams are outlined below.

 SONAD FOR Medical Offices and Medical Emergencies

-In this project, the students designed sonas carrying patient information relevant in an emergency situation when the ambulance personnel responds to a distress call.
-Immediate access to such information may be critical when administering medical care with no other records at hand about the patient's general conditions and medications prescribed..
+In this project, the students designed Sonas carrying patient information, relevant in an emergency situation when ambulance personnel respond to a distress call.
+Immediate access to such information may be critical when administering medical care with no other records on hand about the patient's general condition and medications prescribed.

-In the second project, the students developed a concept for using SONAD as the patients are waiting for their doctors to admit them.
-SONAD will use the time in the reception office for providing various types of medical and health-related information and delivering it to the patients phones for immediate or delayed use.
+In a related project, the students developed a concept for using SONAD as the patients are waiting for their doctors to admit them.
+SONAD will use the time in the reception office for providing various types of medical and health-related information, and delivering it to the patients phones for immediate or future use.

 SONAD IN A lecture hall

-In this project, SONAD was used in a large auditorium presentation, NUCLEAR DILEMMA for delivering subject-related information to the phones of the students in real time as the materials were presented and discussed.
+In this project, SONAD was used in a large auditorium presentation, titled NUCLEAR DILEMMA, for delivering subject-related information to the phones of the students in real time, as the materials were presented and discussed.

-SONAD-based questionnaires were used both for challenging the students to offer their resolutions to the presented dilemmas related to use of nuclear energy and for providing their feedback to the lecturer about the content of the presentation.
+SONAD-based questionnaires were used both for challenging the students to offer their own resolutions to the presented dilemmas and for providing feedback about the content of the presentation.